 5.1 Public and Designated Holidays | Ngā Rā Whakatā Tūmatanui

-5.1.2 In addition to the public holidays, employees are entitled to the day after Boxing Day or the first weekday in lieu shall be observed as a designated holiday.
+5.1.2 In addition to the public holidays, employees are entitled to the day after Boxing Day or the first weekday in lieu as a designated holiday.

-5.1.3 Entitlement to a statutory holiday exists where it falls on a day which would otherwise be a working day for the employee.
+5.1.3 Entitlement to a public or designated holiday exists where it falls on a day which would otherwise be a working day for the employee.

-5.2.1 An employee who works on a statutory holiday is entitled to an alternative holiday on another agreed working day, which shall be one on which the school is closed for instruction, unless otherwise agreed.
-This shall also apply to an employee on call where the nature of the restriction of the on-call condition on the employee’s freedom of action is such that for all practical purposes, the employee has not had a holiday.
-The additional day shall not apply to any employee only employed to work on statutory holidays.
+5.2.1 An employee who works on a public holiday is entitled to an alternative holiday on another agreed working day, which shall be one on which the school is closed for instruction, unless otherwise agreed.

-5.2.3 Work on Anzac Day and Waitangi Day shall be paid in accordance with s50 of the Holidays Act 2003 i.e., the greater of:
+5.2.4 Work on a public holiday shall be paid in accordance with section 50 of the Holidays Act 2003 i.e. the greater of:

 - the portion of the employee’s relevant daily pay (less any penal rates) that relates to the time actually worked on the day plus half that amount again; or

 - the portion of the employee’s relevant daily pay that relates to the time actually worked on the day.

 5.2.5 An employee required to work on a designated holiday (see 5.1.2) will be granted equivalent time off in lieu.
 They will receive no payment in addition to 8 hours ordinary pay until after 8 hours have been worked, when the appropriate overtime rate will be paid.

 5.3 Holidays Falling During Leave or Time Off | Te Taunga o ngā Rā Whakatā i te Wā Wehenga ā-Tau, Wā Korenga Mahi rānei